Best Places to Fly Drones in Iceland

 Þakgil Canyon

 Another incredible spot where I captured some of the best footage from my trip.
 The only area where drone flying is prohibited is the campground.
-During the hike, I was able to capture some breathtaking, otherworldly landscapes and took a few shots while exploring the valley.
+During the hike, I was able to capture some breathtaking, otherworldly landscapes and took a few shots while exploring the valley — read the full hike writeup here.

 Katla Ice Cave